lab-sun/VLD/README.md

 The preprocessed raw data: [download link](https://144.214.80.11:5001/sharing/yU1G0LiAF)

-Note: The preprocessed raw data data contains additional information collected from the CARLA simulator, so that you may develop datasets based on the raw materials for your own tasks.
+Note: The preprocessed raw data data contains additional information collected from the CARLA simulator.
+You may develop your own datasets based on the raw materials for your own tasks.

 A mini sample data with a single route: [download link](https://144.214.80.11:5001/sharing/HvcjGQb1U)